Use Case Demo: Fields Quality (CIM and non-CIM)

 About TrackMe system level sharing

-By default, TrackMe shares its content included the command
+By default, TrackMe shares its content, including the command

 trackmefieldsquality

-at the application level only.This means that you cannot execute this command out of the TrackMe application unless you share TrackMe at the system level.
+at the application level only.This means that you cannot execute this command outside of the TrackMe application unless you share TrackMe at the system level.

-You totally can update your system configuration to change this behavior, go in Splunk Web, navigate to
+You can update your system configuration to change this behavior.
+Go to Splunk Web, navigate to

 Manage Apps